PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 PVC vs Plywood

-Compared to PVC, plywood is more prone to termites and insects attack.
+Compared to PVC, plywood is more prone to termites and insect attack.
 However, plywood is available in more designs and color combinations.

 When it comes to choosing between the two materials, it all depends upon your requirements.
 If you need aesthetical appeal and flexibility with the design, then you should go with plywood.
-While if you prefer flexibility, eco-friendliness, and cost-efficiency, then PVC is the clear winner.
+If you prefer flexibility, eco-friendliness, and cost-efficiency, then PVC is the clear winner.

 MDF stands for Medium-density Fiberboard.
 MDF is a composite construction material produced from plantation wood.
 The raw material is converted into pulp and then it is re-formed into a hard product, commonly known as MDF.